Garden Rejuvenation

 Aftercare

-Once the rejuvenation is complete, we’ll stay in touch to either provide ongoing maintenance or guide you through the garden’s first few months of establishment.
-We can also revisit seasonally to monitor progress, adjust care routines, and ensure your garden continues to thrive naturally.
+Once the rejuvenation is complete, we’ll stay in touch to guide you through the garden’s first few months of establishment.
+We can provide ongoing maintenance or revisit seasonally to monitor progress, adjust care routines, and ensure your garden continues to thrive naturally.

 Regenerative gardening